STRHercules/VSCharBundle/README.md

 > - I have also extended the ceiling and basement to be usable, there are potential items, pickups, and destructibles in both new sections
 > - Traps have been added when transitioning to the ceiling or basement areas

 ## New Serenia

 > - Base Enemy Health - +50%
+> - Hyper Base Enemy Health - 80%
+> - Hyper Gold Bonus - +85%
 > - Base Luck Bonus - +20%
-> - Hyper Enemy Health - +80%
 > - Hyper Luck Bonus - +40%
-> - Hyper Gold Bonus - +85%
-> - Map is covered in trees and other obstacles
-> - 30 Minute match, standard finish
+> - Standard 30 minute match
 > - Custom Waves
+> - Many obstacles, and a walled in area
+> - Walled in area houses majority of powerful pickups
-> - Map unlocked by surviving 60 minutes as any character
+> - Map unlocked by surviving one hour as anyone
+> - Traps have been littered around the map, and inside the walled in area

 ## Possible items when starting a match on either map: